-This lab is due before lab 3, at the beginning of your lab session.
 You are expected to deliver the following:

 - Print out of the report, the separate .c codes (i.e., analysis and demo version) and any supporting files that you may have adjusted to implement the lab.
-Moreover, print out any assembly code that proves your .c code has implemented the required Cortex-M3 features.
-Ensure that you include the Ryerson University title page, dated, and signed, with your code attached. - Present your demo, displaying the LEDs flashing on and off i.e., through the peripheral window and printout of the debug window for the BB and barrel shifting functions.
-You may also be quizzed during the demo to test your knowledge of the topics covered during the course of the lab.
-Marks will be awarded based on creativity.
+Moreover, print out any assembly code that proves your .c code has implemented the required Cortex-M3 features. - Present your demo, displaying the LEDs flashing on and off i.e., through the peripheral window and printout of the debug window for the bit-banding and barrel shifting functions.
+Bonus Marks of 2% of the course will be awarded based on your attempt and creativity.